WRITE A REVIEW

 on 8/23/2014 11:22:00 AM

 More reviews by lovingbeautystuff

 Hair: Brunette, Other, Other

 this is everything I wanted in a facial cleansing brush. the head is soft and rotates in the right manner and it fits very comfortably in the hand. it is really cute.
-I have owned it for only about a month but I think it will be a keeper.
+I have owned it for 3 months but I think it will be a keeper.

 on 8/11/2013 6:03:00 PM